The Rise of Affordable Natural Skincare?

 Containing multiple peptides- including hexapeptide-8 and copper peptides, this lightweight and fast-absorbing serum works for both morning and evening use, and layers well with my other products- leaving me with skin that feels noticeably firmer over time.

-Because of the uncertainty around whether peptides can actually have a long term effect on skin elasticity it’s difficult to tell how this will perform over time, but for the price this is something I will be happy to repurchase and use daily for its immediate lifting effect.
+Because of the uncertainty around whether peptides can actually have a long-term effect on skin elasticity, it’s difficult to tell how this will perform over time but, for the price, this is something I will be happy to repurchase and use daily for its immediate lifting effect.

 A note for those sensitive to essential oils, however; this does contain a small amount of citrus oil, so test first before use.
 According to WebMD, “Citrus-oil-treated skin may become red and irritated when exposed to the sun,” which is also something to keep in mind when using this product.

 Great for: Skin firming.